 The Leenane Cultural Centre overlooks Killary’s beautiful harbour in Leenane.
 The center began in 1992 with a mandate to display the various stages and techniques used in the woolen industry of the area.

 You can learn about carding, spinning, weaving and dyeing wool.
 Then check out over twenty different types of sheep that graze the grounds.
 You can also enjoy home cooking shopping on the premises.

-There is also a six acre Victorian walled garden.
 The Abbey is located on a lake with mountains as a backdrop but what really gives the place some character are the large trees which one sees so little of in Ireland.
 You will need at least an hour for the Abbey.

-Explore the town of Cong
+Explore the town of Cong in Connemara

 The town of Cong is well known for golf and fishing.
 It is also a lovely town for walking and poking about the many craft shops.